soumyankar/ScummVM2.2/docs/ScummVM 2.0/Game Running Options/custom-options.md

 - Snapshots.

 ## Command Line Options
-TODO

 - Add information from User Manual/Appendix: Command Line Options
 - _Configuration keywords_
 - Boot-params.

 ## Config File
 TODO(Not sure if this can be done.)

-## Language Options
-The following language choices are available in the Game Tab.
-- List Games
-	- List Available languages.

-## Saved Files
-Saved games are by default put in the current directory on some platforms and preset directories on others.

-The platforms that have a different default directory are:
-- OS1
-- OS2

-Read further at Guides/SaveFiles.md